Here are 10 of the best new releases on Netflix UK this week - including Ricky Gervais and Jackass

-A chilling new true crime documentary from Korea, some incredible new anime hits and some daredevil comedy from Johnny Knoxville and company – this week’s Netflix selection of new releases is shaping up to be full of bingeable new content.
+A frankly horrifying new true crime drama from Korea, some astonishing new anime hits and daredevil comedy from the Jackass gang – this week’s Netflix selection of new releases is shaping up to be full of bingeable new content.

-Best K-drama TV series on Netflix: 10 of the most highly rated Korean Drama shows on Netflix UK, via Rotten Tomatoes reviews - featuring Hometown Cha-Cha-Cha
+Firestarter review and reaction and our favourite Stephen King films ranked - The Scotsman film podcast

 Best new movies on Netflix: The 10 best new releases on Netflix UK in May 2022 - from Doctor Sleep to Blade Runner